rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHdmiIn_test_spec.md

 ## Introduction

-This document provides an overview of the testing requirements for the `dsHdmiIn` module.
+This document provides an overview of the high level testing requirements for the `dsHdmiIn` module.
 It outlines the scope of testing, objectives, testing levels and approaches, specific test requirements, emulator requirements, control plane requirements and expected deliverables.

-- Interface of the test is available in this link -  [https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/include/dsHdmiIn.h](https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/include/dsHdmiIn.h)
+- Interface of the test is available in this link -  [Interface header](https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/include/dsHdmiIn.h)

 ## Module Description